IronCoreLabs/ironhide/RELEASING.md

 # Release Checklist

-* on master pushes or PRs CI is run
+* update the version in `Cargo.toml` according to semver before tagging for release
+* push a tag matching the version in `Cargo.toml`.
-* when a tag is pushed up a release will be run against it which will upload artifacts to a github release
+  * a release build will be run against it which will upload artifacts to a github release
+  * the version in `Cargo.toml` will be uploaded to crates.io